logiqai/docs/logiq-events/log-pattern-signature.md

 ## Log Comparison Analysis

-LOGIQ.ai provides a robust platform for comparing logs from two different periods or different log partition spaces such as different namespaces or applications.
+Apica Ascent provides a robust platform for comparing logs from two different periods or different log partition spaces such as different namespaces or applications.
 See the figure below where the PS comparison is made for the different time intervals of 12 hours.&#x20;

 Investigation Group #1, IG1.
 Notice that there are two tab groups; IG#1 and IG#2.
 The tab group access method is shown below.&#x20;